TarballCoLtd/checkm8gui/README.md

 ## Prerequisites

 Java Runtime Environment or Java Development Kit (Java 8 through 14 are known to work)<br/>
-A Unix-based operating system (tested on both Ubuntu 19.04 and macOS 10.15)
+A Unix-based operating system (tested on both Ubuntu 19.04.3 and macOS 10.15.6)

 ## Command-line arguments

 -v/-verbose - Prints the command issued to the terminal along with the output of the command when an option is picked.
 This is not to be confused with verbose booting your iOS device.<br/>
 --ignore-os - Launches the application regardless of what operating system it's being run on.<br/>
 --ipwndfu-folder folder - A command to manually specify your ipwndfu folder location.
 This does not overwrite the location recorded in checkm8gui.bin.
-This folder specification will only persist in the current session.<br/>
+This folder specification will only persist in the current session.

 ## Known issues